-2. National Youth Strategy for Young Australia, Commissioned by Australian Federal Government, 2010.
+^{2.} National Youth Strategy for Young Australia, Commissioned by Australian Federal Government, 2010. www.youthpolicy.org/national/Australia_2010_National_Youth_Strategy.pdf

-The State Government of Western Australia, through its strategy Our Youth - Our Future, builds upon the strength of efforts across State Government agencies and presents a shared vision and priority of directions, informed by young people and with support from the youth sector.
+The State Government of Western Australia, through its strategy Our Youth - Our Future3, builds upon the strength of efforts across State Government agencies and presents a shared vision and priority of directions, informed by young people and with support from the youth sector.